cseanburns/electronic_resource_mgmt/src/09-markets-economics.md

 As an example,
-*PLOS ONE* is one of the largest gold OA journals and charges an
+*PLOS ONE* is one of the largest gold OA journals and in 2023, they charge an
-[APC of $1,805 USD][pubfees]
+[APC of $1,931][pubfees].
-(that's $110 more than it was in 2021 and
+This is $336 more than
-$210 more than it was in 2020, when
+what they charged in 2020,
-I wrote the first draft of this section).
+when I wrote the first draft of this section, which represents an overall 21.07% increase
+(see Table 1 below).
 In 2018, 32 papers were published in
 PLOS ONE that included at least one author from the University